Navigating Grief at Christmas

 The Grief Sofa – Difficult dates

-Following her father's death in 2020, Lucy Dennis has been advocating for better workplace grief support, helping bereaved families share memories of their loved ones on her podcast The Grief Sofa, and more recently, leading a UK-wide research project in partnership with Cruse Bereavement Support and Co-Op, exploring how communities can better support local residents following a bereavement.
+Following her father's death in 2020, Lucy Dennis has been advocating for better workplace grief support, helping bereaved families share memories of their loved ones on her podcast The Grief Sofa, and now as the Lead of Compassionate Employers at Hospice UK.